 Before you can get rid of a cat's yeast infection, it's important to determine the type of yeast causing the problem.
-While a home remedy such as organic apple cider vinegar might help a mild infection, your cat is better off with professional care.
+While a home remedy such as organic apple cider vinegar might help a mild infection, your cat is better off with professional care to get the best medication or ear drops for cats.
 If you suspect your cat has a yeast infection, take him to the vet for diagnosis and treatment.

 You've got yeast on your skin, and so does your cat.
 Different types of this fungus are found on and within the body.
 It's only when common yeasts multiply too rapidly and colonize that infection results.
 Feline yeast infections, especially if recurring, can be signs of an underlying disease or compromised immune system.
 In addition to diagnosing and treating the yeast infection, your vet will conduct blood and urine tests to determine if other ailments are causing the excessive yeast production.